-- Developing a safe and reliable autonomous vehicle
+- Developing safe and reliable electric and autonomous vehicles

-- Using machine learning to make cooling systems more affordable and sustainable
+- Making cooling systems more affordable and sustainable

-- Designing advanced nanosatellites smaller than a deck of cards
+- Building advanced nanosatellites smaller than a deck of cards

-- Inventing an ultrasonic device that deters whales, dolphins, and seals from swimming into fishing nets
+- Inventing an ultrasonic device to protect dolphins from fishing nets

 Engineering Enterprise Concentration

-Pursue an Enterprise concentration as part of your degree by taking part in Michigan Tech's award-winning Enterprise Program.
-It's a great way to enhance your undergraduate degree with client-based teamwork.
+You can pursue an Enterprise concentration by taking part in Michigan Tech's award-winning Enterprise program.
+It's a great way to enhance your undergraduate degree.
 Enterprise is when students work in teams on real projects, with real clients, in an environment that's more like a business than a classroom.
-Choose any one of 20-plus Enterprise teams on campus to invent products, provide services, and pioneer solutions.
-Apply the skills learned in your major and gain some valuable new skills.
+Choose from among 25 Enterprise teams on campus to invent products, provide services, and pioneer solutions.
 Tackle real-world design projects for industry sponsors or take part in a national competition (or both).
 This concentration adds courses in business and entrepreneurship.